-The College submitted that the evidence, consisting of the Agreed Statement of Facts, clearly established the allegations of professional misconduct as set out in the Notice of Hearing.
-The College submitted that the Member observed abusive conduct by other RECEs on multiple occasions over a period of two weeks and did nothing in response, despite her obligations to take steps.
+Counsel for the College submitted that the evidence, consisting of the Agreed Statement of Facts, clearly established the allegations of professional misconduct as set out in the Notice of Hearing.
+Counsel for the College further submitted that the Member observed abusive conduct by another RECE on multiple occasions over four months and did nothing in response, despite her obligations to do so.
 As a result, the children in her care were subjected to further harm.

-The College submitted that the Member engaged in professional misconduct when, in her capacity as a RECE, she failed to intervene, document and report multiple incidents of abuse.
-Specifically, she failed to report the abuse to CAS, contravening the Child and Family Services Act, the Childcare and Early Years Act, the ECE Act, the College's Code and Standards, and the Centre's policies.
+The College submitted that the Member engaged in professional misconduct when she failed to intervene, document and report multiple incidents of abuse.
+Specifically, she failed to report the abuse to CAS, contravening the Child and Family Services Act, the Childcare and Early Years Act, the ECE Act, the College's Code and Standards, and the Centre's Policy.

-The College submitted that the best interest of the children and their needs are paramount.
+Counsel for the College submitted that the best interest of the children and their needs are paramount.
 The Member failed to take adequate steps to protect the children against abuse, putting them at risk of physical and emotional harm.
 The Member's behavior fell below what is required of RECEs.